-Whistleblower protections are provided in two important areas: confidentiality and against retaliation.
+Whistleblower protections are provided in two important areas: maintaining confidentiality and against retaliation.
 Insofar as possible, the confidentiality of the whistleblower and any witnesses will be maintained.
 However, identity may have to be disclosed to conduct a thorough investigation, to comply with the law, and/or to provide accused individuals their legal rights of defense.
+A whistleblower may also waive confidentiality in writing.